 About The Artist

 I paint very loosely by liberating the paint and allowing for the unexpected to occur within the process.
-I encourage my work to rationalize itself beyond any standard version of believable form, so that the possibility of subversion is free to exist.
-My paintings suggest a sense of vulnerability whereby the
+I want my paintings to be about the paint, so that they simply could not exist in a different medium.

 University of California, Los Angeles